luckyfrappe/efficio/README.md

 - Place buttons in hero and after key sections
 - Create contact form or demo page with company info

-## User Story 6: Contact Section & Footer
+#### User Story 6: Contact Section & Footer

-**As a visitor**, I want to quickly find contact details, so I can reach out.
+As a visitor, I want to quickly find contact details, so I can reach out.

 **Acceptance Criteria**
 - A visible contact section